The red paint on the skiff has been rubbed by weather, by water and by men

 Where once it was afloat, the water level has yellowed the sides and underneath are dry scribbles of seaweed.
 Now aground, it is again stabilized by ropes as the jury studies the bullet holes.

-Jim M about 8 years ago
+Jim M over 8 years ago

 Cool!
 Very engaging and smart ending, cracking last line.

-D.M. about 8 years ago
+D.M. over 8 years ago